 Bryce Canyon Lodge

-The lodge offers a range of accommodation, from motel-style rooms with balconies or porches, to suites and cosy, historic pine cabins, some with cathedral ceilings and gas fireplaces.
+The lodge offers a range of accommodation, from motel-style rooms with balconies or porches, to suites and cozy, historic pine cabins, some with cathedral ceilings and gas fireplaces.
 All rooms are non-smoking, and TVs aren't provided in order to preserve and promote the peaceful ambience of the hotel and its environs.

 Surrounded by the Ponderosa Forest, the main lodge is home to the rustic yet atmospheric dining room, serving an environmentally sustainable menu featuring regional specialities.
 There's also a gift shop at the lodge offering a selection of authentic Native American handicrafts, and a general store located at Sunrise Point.